railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

 Clicking the `Convert to Opportunity` button offers several possibilities, allowing you also to avoid duplicate partners:

-* You can decide to just create the opportunity and keep the contact data from the lead without creating a partner,
+* You can decide to just create the opportunity and keep the contact data from the lead without creating a customer,

-* You can convert to an opportunity, and create a new partner if it does not exist yet, or merge the contact with an existing partner,
+* You can convert to an opportunity, and create a new customer if it does not exist yet, or merge the contact with an existing customer,

-* You first create a partner, and later you convert the lead to an opportunity.
+* You first create a customer, and later you convert the lead to an opportunity.

 .. tip:: Convert to Opportunity

-      When you click the `Convert to Opportunity` button and the email address of the new contact is filled out, OpenERP will check whether this email address corresponds to an email address of an existing partner.
-If so, OpenERP will directly propose to merge the new contact with the partner found.
+      When you click the `Convert to Opportunity` button and the email address of the new contact is filled out, OpenERP will check whether this email address corresponds to an email address of an existing customer.
+If so, OpenERP will directly propose to merge the new contact with the customer found.

-When you click the :guilabel:`Convert to Opportunity` button and the partner already exists, OpenERP opens a window allowing you to select:
+When you click the :guilabel:`Convert to Opportunity` button and the customer already exists, OpenERP opens a window allowing you to select:

 * whether you want to create a new opportunity,